jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 Files I added `struct debugfs_node;` to:
 - `include/linux/shrinker.h`
 - `drivers/usb/host/ohci-dbg.c`
-- `drivers/gpu/drm/imagination/pvr_params.h`

 Facts:
 - If I remove `#include <linux/debugfs.h>` in `include/drm/drm_connector.h`, then `make drivers/gpu/drm/drm_atomic_uapi.o` causes a compilation error with `defconfig`, but not `allyesconfig` or `allmodconfig`
 - This only happens on the last commit, where I replace the `#define` with a real struct

-Potential conclusions:
-- I think what happens is make allyesconfig has more forward-defined `struct debugfs_node` entries.
-They get imported before implicit declarations of `debugfs_node` inside function callbacks.
-This is confirmed with compiling `make drivers/gpu/drm/drm_atomic_uapi.i` and comparing.
-  - I think I need to find all places where `struct debugfs_node` is used as a _function_ parameter, and ensure I `#include <linux/debugfs.h>`

 I should probably remove the `#define` in `dcache.h` as well so I really know where to add these `#include`s.